Skip to content

 %

 Tip: Include your late fee rate in every contract and invoice.
-The US standard is 1.5%/month.
-Some states cap late fees — always check local law.
+Some places cap fees or require specific wording, so confirm your contract and local rules before charging.

 Late Fee Calculation